bksuro/kickstarter-analysis/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+- Conclusions drawn from the Outcomes based on Launch Date
   - More campaigns were successful, when launched between Mar and Aug months.
   - Campaigns launched in Dec month were less successful.

-- What can you conclude about the Outcomes based on Goals?
+- Conclusion from the Outcomes based on Goals
-  - Campaigns with goals between $1000 and $5000 had high success rate.
+  - Campaigns with goal amounts under $5000 were highly successful in achieving their goal amounts.

-- What are some limitations of this dataset?
+- Following limitations were observed while analyzing the dataset
-  - This dataset that was analyzed does not consider the data points below.
+  - Story or theme of the plays were not considered to determine their successes and failures.
-    - Story or content of the plays.
+  - Duration of the plays were not considered for success or failure outcomes.
-    - Duration of the plays.
+  - There is no information regarding the person or persons backing the play and its coreraltion with the success or failure outcomes.

-- What are some other possible tables and/or graphs that we could create?
+- Some other possible tables and/or graphs that could be created are as follows
-  - A pie chart could be created to show the success rate with respect to launch date.
+  - Pie charts could be created to show the success rate with respect to launch date.
-  - A box and cross chart could be created to show how the campaigns fared with resepect to their goal amounts.
+  - Box and Cross chart could be created to show how the campaigns fared with resepect to their goal amounts.

 ---